 Hector Ferguson Lake Trail is a 18.1 mile lightly trafficked out and back trail located near Maple Ridge, British Columbia, Canada that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash